gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: User views outline of component model from command line

 - User runs `gradle components`
-- Presents basic details of each project component
+- Presents basic details of each project component:
     - JVM and native components
     - Legacy JVM library and application
     - War, Ear
+    - Custom components
     - Test suites
     - Distribution
-- Show source sets and binaries for each component
+- Show source sets and binaries for each component.
+- Show target platforms, flavors and build types for each component, where applicable.

 #### Implementation